rkaudal/Peer-Review-Assignment-2-Exploratory-Data-Analysis/README.md

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 # 1. Data and its origin
 Data size is 29 MB.
-It is in the zip file with two units: The following array of data provides glimpses on how the first rows of the data looks like.
- ##      fips  SCC   Pollutant Emissions    type            year
+It is in the zip file with two units: The following array of data provides glimpses on how the first rows of the data looks like. no.     fips  SCC   Pollutant Emissions    type            year
  ##4    09001 10100401  PM25-PRI          15.714 POINT      1999
  ##8    09001 10100404  PM25-PRI          234.178 POINT     1999
  ##12   09001 10100501  PM25-PRI           0.128 POINT      1999